typeorm/typeorm/docs/data-source-options.md

     As an alternative, you can use CLI and run migration:run command.

 -   `migrationsTableName` - Name of the table in the database which is going to contain information about executed migrations.
-    By default this table is called "migrations".
+    By default, this table is called "migrations".

 -   `migrationsTransactionMode` - Control transactions for migrations (default: `all`), can be one of `all` | `none` | `each`

 -   `metadataTableName` - Name of the table in the database which is going to contain information about table metadata.
-    By default this table is called "typeorm_metadata".
+    By default, this table is called "typeorm_metadata".

 -   `cache` - Enables entity result caching.
 You can also configure cache type and other cache options here.
-    Read more about caching [here](./caching.md).
+    Read more about caching [here](caching.md).

 -   `cli.entitiesDir` - Directory where entities should be created by default by CLI.